• Skip to primary navigation

 What if you require lights during the day but don’t want to use grid power?
 A sun tunnel is a cost-effective technique to provide light into your home’s darker areas.
 You won’t have to turn on any electric lights, and you won’t have to wait for solar lamps to charge.

 A sun tunnel is a tunnel that goes from the top of your roof to the ceiling inside your house.
-It provides either a rigid or flexible tube through which light may be brought in from the sun, giving an attractive glow to your property.
+It provides a rigid or flexible tube through which light may be brought in from the sun, giving an attractive glow to your property.

+Isn’t it the same as utilizing a window or skylight for natural light?
 No, technically speaking.
 Sun tunnels are used in certain parts of your home where there isn’t enough natural light via windows.
-They’re also handy for situations when you need illumination to accomplish a specific task.
+They’re also handy when you need illumination to accomplish a specific task.

 You can install them in any location within the house as long as there is a roof.
-They’re not only simple to set up and inexpensive, but they also give inside your home additional electricity-free illumination!
+They’re simple to set up and inexpensive, but they also give inside your home additional electricity-free illumination!

 Of course, the disadvantage is that this isn’t useful for nighttime viewing.